Research

 Summary

-At Purdue’s Digital Enterprise Center, we are developing a manufacturing workflow which integrates with IoT tools, computer vision, and Solumina MES to streamline the assembly process.
-To showcase this workflow, we are assembling a commercial oil pump over three workstations that will each be responsible for a subset of the assembly steps.
-As a part of this project, I am building software to perform computer vision aided foreign object debris detection, assembly verification and comprehensive data collection which promotes efficiency, consistency, and traceability of the assembly process.
+At Purdue’s Digital Enterprise Center, my research team was dedicated to developing a manufacturing workflow which integrates with IoT tools, computer vision, and Solumina MES to streamline the assembly process.
+To showcase this workflow, we assembled a commercial oil pump over three workstations that would each be responsible for a subset of the assembly steps.
+As a part of this project, I built software to perform computer vision aided foreign object debris detection, assembly verification and comprehensive data collection which promotes efficiency, consistency, and traceability of the assembly process.

 Assembly Area